 Therefore, you can expect a Shollie to live to be somewhere between 10 and 15 years, although some Border Collies have been known to make it to age 17.

-Is a Border Collie German Shepherd Mix a good family dog?
+Is a Border Collie German Shepherd Mix a Good Family Dog?

-Before bringing a Border Collie German Shepherd Mix into your family, it’s important to consider a few things about this breed.
+Shollies can make great family pets for active homes that are interested in positive reinforcement training.
+However, before bringing a Border Collie German Shepherd Mix into your family, it’s important to consider a few things about this breed.

 For starters, Shollies are medium- to large-sized working dogs that have pretty high exercise requirements.
 You won’t be able to keep one in a small apartment or house with no place to self-exercise.